 EcoVadis Co-CEO, Pierre-Francois Thaler followed with a discussion highlighting the significance of the supply-chain regarding exposure to sustainability-related risks - stating that 80 to 90% of organizations’ environmental exposure is in their supply chain.
 He identified a shift in how businesses are monitoring their CSR impact across the supply chain - from codes of conduct, self-assessments and auditing towards ratings and collaboration and, more recently, financial incentives.
 This marks a move away from the pass or fail, compliance and audit approach, towards supplier sustainability ratings - going beyond "ticking the box."
 This contemporary approach promotes more consistent performance monitoring, which encourages continuous improvement and supports value creation - thereby driving sustainable, innovative and resilient supply chains.
 The presentation drew on some industry examples to illustrate how change is being ignited in supply chains - from BT, Microsoft and Nokia teaming up to combat human trafficking in supply chains to Apple and Alcoa’s joint venture, developing a new aluminum-making process that eliminates greenhouse gases.

-The morning drew to a close after a short presentation from EcoVadis’ Regional Manager for Business Development, Lazar Armianov, on the topic of managing 3rd-party cybersecurity risks.
+The morning drew to a close after a short presentation from EcoVadis’ Regional Manager for Business Development, Lazar Armianov, on the topic of managing third-party cybersecurity risks.

 If you’re interested in a quick assessment of your sustainable procurement practices, take our free diagnostic.